Get My Child Baptized

 To have your child baptized at Epiphany, simply call the church office at 722-2110.
 The secretary will ask you for a little information and pass this on to the Pastoral Associate who teaches the class.

 The Baptism of adults at Epiphany ChurchThe baptism of an adult at Epiphany Church follows a time of preparation known as the “catechumenate.”
 It is a journey of faith that the parish walks with the person who desires baptism.
-To start your own journey into Christ and the waters of baptism, please call 722-2110 and speak with Judy Reilly at extension 125.
+To start your own journey into Christ and the waters of baptism, call 722-2110 and speak with Mandy Brown at extension 118.
 More information is available at this website at Journey of Faith.

 The Catholic Church recognizes the baptisms of other Christian churches as valid, when done with water and in the name of the Father, Son, and Holy Spirit.